Kozphy/Note/program_lan/Python/9_ Regular expressions.md

 ```

 ## Extracting data using regular expressions
-If we want to extract data from a string in Python we can use the `findall()` method to extract all of the substrings which match a regular expression.
-Let’s use the example
+If we want to extract data from a string in Python we can use the `findall()` method to `extract all of the substrings which match` a regular expression.
-of wanting to extract anything that looks like an email address from any line regardless of format.

-We don’t want to write code for each of the types of lines, splitting and slicing differently for each line.
-This following program uses findall() to find the lines with email addresses in them and extract one or more addresses from each of those lines.
+This following program uses findall() to find the lines with email addresses in them and `extract one` or `more addresses` **from each of those lines**.

 ```python=
 import re